Divinity: Original Sin 2 is quickly moving up my list of all-time favorites… few, if any, have succeeded to this degree.

 I can’t recall how many times I’ve been sitting around a game table in a friend's basement, my fingers and beard crusted in orange dust from a divinely inspired snack that somewhat resembles cheese, and thought to myself, “This would make a great video game.”
 I’ve played lots of Dungeon and Dragons inspired titles, such as Baldur's Gate and the Neverwinter Nights series, and while I've enjoyed them, none of them felt as true to the tabletop experience as Divinity: Original Sin 2.
 Larian Studios kicked off this massively ambitious title with a Kickstarter campaign whose success rivaled this ambition.
 The campaign destroyed the initial $500,000 goal set by Larian Studios on its first day, and by the end, totaled over $2,000,000.
 The title, a classic roleplayer riding on the success of its predecessor, then went on to hit Steam with an energy and excitement that harkened by to its Kickstarter campaign.
 Original Sin 2 broke records for the genre with 75,000 concurrent players two days after -- launch and growing.

 Every decision you make, whether in character creation or dialogue, can impact your playthrough, and while this has been promised for years by other franchises, few, if any, have succeeded to this degree.
 This level of detail is evident from your first introduction to character creation.
-Similar to the 2014 entry, Divinity: Original Sin, there are four playable races: Dwarf, Elf, Human, and Lizard, as well as an additional undead option for each base race.
+There are four playable races: Dwarf, Elf, Human, and Lizard, as well as an additional undead option for each base race.
 Additionally, you’re given the choice of selecting named ‘origin’ characters that have distinct backgrounds and story lines.
 Along with the actual look of your character, you’re given a number of classes from which to choose, as one would expect from this style of RPG.
 However, these are all just basic templates that can be heavily customized.
 You have the ability to adjust your attributes along with ten skills, each giving you the choice of four abilities with which to heal your party or crush your enemies.
 There are also offensive and defensive capabilities which offer bonuses in combat, such as two-handed weapons or dual wielding.
 You can also choose talents, which are gained each level, and tags for your character’s origin that give you unique conversation choices.
 You can even choose the instrument that’s most prevalent in the background music.

 All these options allow each player to become immersed in a character with whom they’ll spend a significant amount of time.
 This can also contribute to a sense of ‘Character ADD.’
 In the hours that I spent playing, I made several characters and ran them through the introduction story on the way to, and arriving in, Fort Joy.
 The abilities available based on class and race actually made a lot of difference, and questions as to how people would treat an undead, or what could I learn by eating a corpse or two, drew me back to the beginning.
 I spent hours trying to find that perfect character; I can’t say that I’ve settled on one yet.